soumyajit0/Proxy-Server/README.md

 <h1>Multi Threaded Proxy Server with and without Cache</h1>

-This project is implemented using `C` and Parsing of HTTP referred from <a href="https://github.com/vaibhavnaagar/proxy-server">Proxy Server</a>
+This project is implemented using `C` and Parsing of HTTP referred from <a href = "https://github.com/vaibhavnaagar/proxy-server"> Proxy Server </a>

 ## Index